-Mayor Lightfoot is focused on creating inclusive economic growth across all of Chicago’s 77 communities and reversing the trend of historic disinvestment faced on our South and West sides.
+Mayor Lightfoot is creating inclusive economic growth and reversing the trend of historic disinvestment on our South and West Sides.

-- Chicago is addressing rapid development and gentrification to prevent the displacement of long-time residents as a result of Mayor Lightfoot’s leadership on the revised Affordable Requirements Ordinance.
-The new ordinance will create much-needed affordable housing in neighborhoods across the city and help address the legacy of racial segregation.
+- Addressed rapid development and gentrification to prevent the displacement of long-time residents by revising the Affordable Requirements Ordinance.
+The ordinance creates much-needed affordable housing across the city and helps address the legacy of racial segregation.

 - Helped working families by establishing and extending indefinitely the Utility Billing Relief Program.
 Some 17,000 low-income homeowners have enrolled in the program to reduce the burden of costs tied to their utility bills.

 - Invested in the $3.7 billion Chicago Works plan to improve infrastructure and create jobs for Chicagoans.
 Chicago Works’ investments include repaving some 165 miles of streets and alleys, 6,000 ADA-compliant curb cuts, 1,950 new streetlight poles/wiring, as well as bridges, bikeways, and firehouses.

 - Unveiled a citywide vision for 48 miles of new trails and open green spaces to connect transit, housing, and parks for bicyclists and pedestrians.